 Documents

 Initially “List of Claims” - “Claim Data” is opened.

+Claim added through this form are stored in Portal’s database (not PMC-CMS database).
+This data preserves logging in/out, crash of web-browser etc.

+Claims are submitted to PMC database only after full verification that data meets basic mandatory requirements – submitting is described at the end of this chapter.

 A requirement described as “there should also be a wizard on the portal to train providers on how to enter data and documents” is understood as a video that shows a process of adding a few new claims.
 DOTS will prepare a draft of such video, but the final video will be produced by ClaimPay or marketing company.
 The video will be available to be downloaded from the level of this form.